kentcdodds/testing-workshop/README.md

 about the benefits (and tradeoffs) of [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
 We'll learn how to configure the tools and why, when, where, and what to test.

+**NOTE: This repository is meant for instructional purposes.
+While you'll probably learn a great deal looking through this project, remember that it's not necessarily a recommendation to test your apps this way.
+Some code is "over covered" by unit, integration, and end-to-end tests simply to demonstrate the differences.
+In a real application it would be unnecessary to be this extensive in coverage.**

 ## Branches

 This project has been used to teach about testing in various settings.
 You may